This article shows how to publish your site online with file transfer tools.

 - In the Site Manager window, press the New Site button, then fill in the site name as demozilla in the provided space.

-- Fill in the FTP server your host provided in the Host: field.
+- Fill in the SFTP server your host provided in the Host: field.

 - In the Logon Type: drop down, choose Normal, then fill in your provided username and password in the relevant fields.